tejion/keycloak-oidc-test-client/ReadMe.md

 # Configuration

 Step 1.
-Create public client in Keycloak with all urls configured properly
+Create public client in Keycloak realm with all urls configured properly Step 2.
+Create user in Keycloak

-Step 2.
-Update .env file with the values with configured in step 1.
+Step 3.
+Update .env file with the values.

 # Setup Instructions